MakeWeirdMusic/MakeWeirdMusic.github.io/shirts/shirts.md

 **Shipping in the US is $5.
 Shipping elsewhere is $13.**

+Our shirts are super-comfortable and printed by Suncraft Sportswear, a local company in Phoenix, Arizona.

+We use [Next Level Apparel #3600 cotton crew t-shirts&nbsp;<i class="fa fa-external-link"></i>](https://www.nextlevelapparel.com/mens/mens-cotton-crew.html), which are incredibly comfortable.
+If you want a color we aren't carrying, [please pick one from the Next Level page&nbsp;<i class="fa fa-external-link"></i>](https://www.nextlevelapparel.com/mens/mens-cotton-crew.html) and [let us know what you want](/contact).

 ### What's in stock right now?

 Here's what's in stock as of January 22, 2018: